 Come and discuss the Mosquitto project on Slack (go to the Mosquitto channel).

 If you do publish things to this server on a regular basis, please get in touch to satisfy my curiosity - there are lots of topics that look interesting but I know nothing about.
-I'm ral on the freenode #mqtt irc channel, or see the mosquitto source for contact details..
+I'm ral on the libera.chat #mqtt irc channel, or see the mosquitto source for contact details..